-The Board has contracted with Great Plains Appraisal to act as Referee Coordinator, with Wayne Kubert and Tom Kubert identified as Referee Coordinators.
-It will be their duty to recruit and coordinate the Referees as required to complete the hearings and valuation recommendations, with adequate time to allow the Board of Equalization to be completed by the previously identified statutory deadlines.
-Wayne Kubert and Tom Kubert may designate additional coordinators as necessary, with direct supervision by Wayne Kubert and Tom Kubert.
+The Board has contracted with Great Plains Appraisal Company to act as Referee Coordinator.
+It will be their duty to recruit and coordinate the Referees as required to complete the hearings and valuation recommendations, with adequate time to allow the Board to be completed by the previously identified statutory deadlines.
+Great Plains Appraisal Company may designate additional coordinators as necessary, with direct supervision by Great Plains Appraisal Company.